 FlagTrax Lower Cuba Street Wellington.

-Nexus’s market was expanding across the region and they needed to establish a relationship with a manufacturing partner that could meet their ongoing manufacturing
+Nexus’s market was expanding across the region and they needed to establish a relationship with a manufacturing partner that could meet their ongoing

-to their clients both locally and for their rapidly expanding export market.
+of finished product to their clients both locally and for their rapidly expanding export market.

 Most Nexus projects require a level of customisation so they needed to align with a manufacturer who would provide end to end manufacturing i.e. components,